STEAM Overview

 Elementary Level

-In addition to their courses in science, math, art, and music, elementary students also participate in Makerspace.
-LM’s Makerspace is a place where students can gather to share ideas and knowledge with one another as they work on projects, especially projects related to technology.
+In addition to their courses in science, math, and music, elementary students also participate in Art & Design class in the Makerspace.
+LM’s Makerspace is a place where students can gather to share ideas and knowledge with one another as they work on projects related to fine art and design.

-Trimester 2 – Project-Based Learning (PBL): Students learn by addressing an authentic, open-ended question.
-The elementary faculty work in grade-band teams to develop these questions based on student input.
+Project-Based Learning (PBL): Students learn by addressing an authentic, open-ended question tied to classroom curriculum.

-Trimester 3 – High Tech Experiences: Coding, robotics, and electronics
+High Tech Experiences: Students experiment with coding, robotics, and electronics.

 Middle School